Skip to main content

 Steven Epstein

-Professor and Chair of Sociology; John C. Shaffer Professor in the Humanities
+Professor of Sociology; John C. Shaffer Professor in the Humanities

 Area(s) of Interest